Geography KS3 | Years 7 to 8

 Plate Tectonics

 A key physical geography topic!
 Students learn about plate movements, volcanic eruptions, earthquakes and tsunamis.
-There is a strong focus on how the effects of these hazards can be managed by people.
+There is strong focus on how the effects of these hazards can be managed by people.

 Dangerous Places